-Finally, answering the President’s call for action and realizing the intended aims of the memo will require robust program and project management in the form of a dedicated Program Management Office (PMO).
-In addition, the team that takes forward this work must include or have access to a wide range of expertise including stakeholder engagement, impact measurement, communications, and other specialized capabilities such as human-centered design and journey mapping.
-By seizing the opportunity to increase equity, transparency, and efficiency in regulation, the regulatory review process must be examined from end to end (figure 2).
+Finally, answering the President’s call for action and realising the intended aims of the memo will require robust programme and project management in the form of a dedicated Program Management Office (PMO).
+In addition, the team that takes forward this work must include or have access to a wide range of expertise including stakeholder engagement, impact measurement, communications and other specialised capabilities such as human-centered design and journey mapping.
+By seizing the opportunity to increase equity, transparency and efficiency in regulation, the regulatory review process must be examined from end to end (figure 2).

-Putting equity, transparency, and efficiency at the center should not only improve outcomes for “disadvantaged, vulnerable, or marginalized communities”, but also lead to improved outcomes for all, including future generations.
+Putting equity, transparency and efficiency at the centre should not only improve outcomes for “disadvantaged, vulnerable, or marginalised communities”, but also lead to improved outcomes for all, including future generations.
 Now is the time to innovate.

-To rise to President Biden’s challenge to modernize the regulatory review process, OMB, OIRA, and federal agency leads must create a new approach to regulatory review.
+To rise to President Biden’s challenge to modernise the regulatory review process, OMB, OIRA and federal agency leads must create a new approach to regulatory review.

 Complex challenges require thoughtful solutions.
 For regulators to make the most of the opportunity to shape a new regulatory process, they must evaluate how they regulate as much as what they regulate.
 Re-evaluating how regulations are reviewed requires a new set of tools and strategic partners with experience in different aspects of regulatory reform and institutional effectiveness.

 By taking up President Biden’s regulatory review challenge with new strategic partners and tools, regulators can ensure that the American regulatory system can adapt as the world changes around it.
 OMB, OIRA and federal agency leaders have more of an opportunity than ever before to shape the future of regulation.
 Let’s seize it.